 - EN 13565-2:2009 Fixed firefighting systems - Foam systems - Part 2: Design, construction and maintenance

-- UNI CEN/TS 14816:2009 Fixed fire-fighting installations - Water spray systems - Design, installation and maintenance
+- UNI CEN/TS 14816:2009 Fixed fire-fighting systems - Water spray systems - Design, installation and maintenance

-- UNI EN 15004 Fixed fire-fighting installations - Gaseous extinguishing systems (series)
+- UNI EN 15004 Fixed fire-fighting systems - Gaseous extinguishing systems (series)

 - UNI ISO 15779:2012 Fixed fire-fighting systems - Condensed aerosol extinguishing systems - Requirements and test methods for components and design, installation and maintenance of systems - General requirements